 - The Subscriptions and In-App Purchases API lets you manage in-app purchases and subscriptions.
 (This was previously known as the "Purchase Status API".)

-The Google Play Developer Publishing API allows you to automate frequent tasks having to do with app distribution.
+The Publishing API lets you to automate frequent tasks having to do with app distribution.
 This provides functions similar to those available to a developer through the Play Console, such as:

 - Uploading new versions of an app